HunterGhost27/Stats-Configurator/README.md

 When we load this configuration in the game, it will override `Projectile_Fireball` (**Fireball**'s internal name).
 The **Fireball** skill will now cost ***4 ActionPoints***, have a ***7 turn Cooldown***, _explode_ in a ***10m radius*** and will be called ***BOOMER***.

-Take a look at [QuickTour](#QuickTourLink) and examples.
+Take a look at [QuickTour](https://github.com/Shresht7/Stats-Configurator/blob/master/Documentation/QuickTour.md) and [Examples](https://github.com/Shresht7/Stats-Configurator/blob/master/Documentation/Examples.md).
 Read the docs to see all that this mod has to offer.

 ### Share your configurations